Kapilavai Lingamurthy: Studies and career

 Lingamurthy graduated from Osmania University-Hyderabad with a Master of Arts in Telugu literature.
 He was a teacher and lecturer by profession.

-He joined as a teacher in Nagarkurnool national high school on 11 July 1954 and later trained in MOL (Master of Oriental Learning).
+Lingamurthy joined as a teacher in Nagarkurnool national high school on 11 July 1954 and later trained in MOL (Master of Oriental Learning).
 He joined in Sri Venkateshwara Oriental College, Palem, as a history lecturer on 19 August 1972.
 He retired on 28 February 1983.